This post presents some of the themes that struck me in Cannes.

 Nie Yin Niang (The Assassin) by Hsiao-hsien Hou, with masterful 35mm cinematography by Ping Bin Lee, is a beautiful, slow film set in 9th century China.
 The titular character is an unbeatable woman assassin with killer hands and a compassionate heart.
 She is sent on a mission to kill her cousin, who has become lord of a provincial court.
 Here, too, the heroine is a reluctant warrior.

 The film unfolds in a series of beautiful painterly tableaux that reveal the conflicts of the court.

 The jury awarded Hou the best director prize of the Official Competition.

-Last year I wrote about the “elastic frame,” the easy change of aspect ratio enabled by digital.
+I have written posts about the “elastic frame,” the easy change of aspect ratio enabled by digital.
 I noticed that this year, both the Chinese films in Official Competition changed aspect ratios to indicate different historical periods.

 Some of the other strong women characters in this year’s Cannes films have to fight their traditional cultures to affirm their sexuality.
 These women are warriors fighting for the right to be sexual, underscoring the variations in sexual mores in different cultures.
 This was highlighted for me by three tales of sexual emancipation from Turkey, India and the U.S.

 Mustang by Deniz Gamze Ergüven, with beautiful cinematography by David Chizallet and Ersin Gokby, is set in Turkey.
 After some innocent play with boys on a beach, five young sisters are treated as sluts and imprisoned in their home to protect their hymens, while their aunt, uncle and grandmother strive to marry them off quickly.
 This striking first feature was often compared to Sofia Coppola's The Virgin Suicides.
 The director is a Franco-Turkish woman who attended the French Femis film school.

 Mustang won the Label Europa Cinema Prize of the Directors’ Fortnight.